LeeVaughn/100-days-of-code/log.md

 **Thoughts:** Finished all of the HTML and CSS but I still need to do all of the JavaScript.

 **Link to work:** <a href="https://github.com/LeeVaughn/wikipedia-viewer">Repo for Wikipedia Viewer</a>

+### Day 54: January 24, 2018

+**Today's Progress**: Finished work on my Build a Wikipedia Viewer project.

+**Thoughts:** I wasn't able to complete the bonus challenge, which was to add autocompletion to the search bar.
+I was able to get the autocomplete part to work using Workspaces but it was returning the options in the top left of the screen instead of under the search bar.
+I was never able to get it to work in CodePen even though the code was the same.
+I decided to hold off on this user story for the time being and revisit it later.

+**Link to work:** <a href="https://github.com/LeeVaughn/wikipedia-viewer">Repo for Wikipedia Viewer</a>